MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/pull-server/pullServer.md

 ## DSC pull service in Windows Server

 It is possible to configure a pull service to run on Windows Server.
-Be advised that the pull service solution included in Windows Server includes only capabilities of storing configurations/modules for download and capturing report data into a database.
+Be advised that the pull service solution included in Windows Server includes only capabilities of storing configurations and modules for download and capturing report data into a database.
 It does not include many of the capabilities offered by the service in Azure and so, is not a good tool for evaluating how the service would be used.

 The pull service offered in Windows Server is a web service in IIS that uses an OData interface to make DSC configuration files available to target nodes when those nodes ask for them.